Last Updated on March 7, 2021 by

 1. Raising The Soil pH

 Use a lawn spreader to add lime to your soil and raise its pH.
-High pH value makes the soil less acidic, which is favorable for grass to grow but less favorable for moss.
+A high pH value makes the soil less acidic, which is favorable for grass to grow but less favorable for moss.
 Make sure to follow the instructions on the package for the application of lime.

 2. Improving Drainage